-You don't have to pay the Medicare levy surcharge for any days in 2020-21 you and all your dependants (if any):
+Otherwise, you don't have to pay the Medicare levy surcharge for any days in 2021-22 that you and all your dependents (if any):

-- had an appropriate level of private patient hospital cover (Step 2), or - were in a Medicare levy exemption category only (Step 4).
+- had an appropriate level of private patient hospital cover (Step 2) - were in a Medicare levy exemption category only (Step 4).

-Add together the total the number of days calculated at Step 2 and Step 4.
+Add together the total number of days calculated at Step 2 and Step 4.
 Enter the number at Number of days you do not have to pay the surcharge.

-more than 365, check your calculations, overlapping days should only be counted once.
-See Overlap of days. • 0 (zero), enter 0 as the entry box can't be blank.
+If the total number of days calculated is more than 365, check your calculations, as any overlapping days are only counted once.
+See Overlap of days.